chennewstart/hashtags/README.md

 ##Deploy
 One of the committers of Storm project, Michael G. Noll, provides a detailed description about [Running a Multi-Node Storm Cluster](http://www.michael-noll.com/tutorials/running-multi-node-storm-cluster/).
 Also from this blog, the is a tool that provides a much eaiser deployment tool [Wirbelsturm](http://www.michael-noll.com/blog/2014/03/17/wirbelsturm-one-click-deploy-storm-kafka-clusters-with-vagrant-puppet/).
 As deployment through Wirbelsturm to EC2 is still in beta.
 I take the step by step way.
 To check the status of the cluster, use `sudo supervisorctl status` and you should see nimbus, supervisor, zookeeper in `RUNNING` status.
 See `deployment` dir for the nimbus and zookeeper's supervisord.conf.

+Worth noting that Storm now uses Netty as messaging backend instead of ZeroMQ, therefore, ZeroMQ and JZMQ setup are no longer neccessary.

 ##Demo